mark-vong/disaster-recovery/LabGuide100.md

 5.![](./screenshots/100screenshots/traffic-management/6.png " ")

-You can see, we switch regions on the upper right to get the IP of the LB in the standby region, Frankfurt.
+You can see, we switch regions on the upper right to get the IP of the LB in the DR region, Frankfurt.

 6.![](./screenshots/100screenshots/traffic-management/7.png " ")